-When the (a) or (b) button is pushed for less than 1.5 seconds while the CD is being played, the folders in the CD will change.
+When the 2 or 3 button is pushed for less than 1.5 seconds while the CD is being played, the folders in the CD will change.

-When the or button is pushed for more than 1.5 seconds while the CD is being played, the CD will play while forwarding or rewinding.
+When the 2 or 3 button is pushed for more than 1.5 seconds while the CD is being played, the CD will play while forwarding or rewinding.
 When the button is released, the CD will return to the normal play speed.

-APS (Automatic Program Search) FF, APS REW:
+Search) FF, APS REW:

-When the (APS FF) button is pushed while the CD is being played, the program next to the present one will start to play from its beginning.
+When the 2 button is pushed while the CD is being played, the program next to the present one will start to play from its beginning.
 Push several times to skip through programs.
 The CD will advance the number of times the button is pushed.
 (When the last program on the CD is skipped through, the first program will be played.)
-When the (a) (APS REW) button is pushed, the program being played returns to its beginning.
+When the 3 button is pushed, the program being played returns to its beginning.
 Push several times to skip back through programs.
 The CD will go back the number of times the button is pushed.